Fine Art vs Traditional PrintsNovember 1st, 2016

 Each paper has its own unique character and strengths, so the best way to decide which you prefer for your style of photography which is by getting hands-on with a few samples.

-Traditional (aka C-Type) prints on the other hand – particularly when printed on our Lightjet – have a deep contrast, punchy, accurate colours and razor sharp resolution.
+Traditional (aka C-Type) prints on the other hand – particularly when printed on a Lightjet – have a deep contrast, punchy, accurate colours and razor sharp resolution.
 After all, the technology was invented by NASA to chart the stars with laser precision.
-There are many different surfaces and textures to choose from, but here at One Vision we produce our lightjet prints on three types of Fuji Professional DPII gallery grade papers: lustre, gloss and metallic.
+There are many different surfaces and textures to choose from: lustre, gloss and metallic.

 Gloss, though stunning has dropped in popularity in recent years.
 One of the issues being finger marks, the other when framed is Newton’s Rings, the weird petrol spill-like distortions created by reflections in the acrylic ‘glass’.